rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > **justification**
 >
->
+> Core survey question.
+Useful for identifying causes of contributor/maintainer attrition.

-### What are the biggest issues you'd like to see fixed that are negatively impacting your ability to contribute to and/or maintain Rust?
+### What are the biggest issues you'd like to see fixed that negatively impacted your ability to contribute to and/or maintain Rust?

 Free Form.

 > **justification**
 >
->
+> Core survey question.
+Useful for identifying causes of contributor/maintainer attrition.

 ### What kind of support would you like to see or expect to see from the rust foundation?